blckangl/NativeAndroidElements/README.md

 	    alertDiaolog.onFailLitener(() => { Toast.Show("calling a functon from on fail", Toast.LENGTH_LONG); });
 	    alertDiaolog.onSucessLitener(() => { Toast.Show("on sucess from event listener", Toast.LENGTH_LONG); });
-    //success buton and fail button are optional alertDiaolog.Show("YOUR_TITLE", "YOUR_MESSAGE", "success button label","fail button label");
+    //success and fail buttons are optional
+	    alertDiaolog.Show("YOUR_TITLE", "YOUR_MESSAGE", "success button label","fail button label");